EvilInsultGenerator/discord-bot/README.md

 *	### PC/Mac
-    For steps 1-5 You can use this [guide with pictures](https://discordjs.guide/preparations/)
+    For steps 1-5 You can use this [guide with pictures](https://discordjs.guide/preparations/) Follow everything in the heading "INSTALLATIONS & PREPARATIONS"
     1. First you will need to have [Node.js](https://nodejs.org/) installed on your machine.
 You can find the latest version [here](https://nodejs.org/).
     2. Next create a [Discord](https://discordapp.com/) account for your bot and add it to your Discord server.
 	3. Click "Clone or Download" at the top of this page.
 Click "Download ZIP" and extract the files.